Tuczi/xcowsay/README.md

 Following params can be configured in screensaver settings GUI:
 * `-d` delay - delay to next command execution in seconds
 * `-c` comamnd - command to be executed
+* `-r` randomize - randomize starting position of the output
 * `-f` font - (advenced) font to be used to display the output of the command.
 Use [X logical font description (XLFD)](https://en.wikipedia.org/wiki/X_logical_font_description) format to specify the font e.g. `-*-fixed-*-r-*-*-14-*-*-*-*-*-*-*`.
   *Use `xlsfonts` command to list avaliable fonts*